Small wins buoy Ukraine; West says Russians losing momentum - The Boston Globe

-KYIV, Ukraine (AP) — Almost three months after Russia shocked the world by invading Ukraine, its military faces a bogged-down war, the prospect of a bigger NATO and an opponent buoyed Sunday by wins on and off the battlefield.
+KYIV, Ukraine — Almost three months after Russia shocked the world by invading Ukraine, its military faces a bogged-down war, the prospect of a bigger NATO, and an opponent buoyed Sunday by wins on and off the battlefield.

 Top diplomats from NATO met in Berlin with the alliance's chief and declared that the war "is not going as Moscow had planned.”